Azcapotzalco Mexico City, Mexico Travel Guide

 These parks invite you to unwind and reconnect with nature within Azcapotzalco's urban landscape.

-Beyond the well-known landmarks, Azcapotzalco harbors several hidden gems which have unique local charm and a connection to the borough's character.
+Beyond the well-known landmarks, Azcapotzalco harbors several hidden gems that possess unique local charm and a connection to the borough's character.
 These spots are often missed by casual visitors.

 A small, charming plaza in Azcapotzalco's historic center.
 It gained its designation from unique ant sculptures.